VAFA141 Introduction to Sculpture

 - Instructor evaluation of tool and shop safety practices through observation and quizzes.

-Reference, Resource, or Learning Materials to be used by Students:See course format.
+Reference, Resource, or Learning Materials to be used by Student:See course syllabus.
 Sculpture magazine, slides, video, and digital technology are incorporated by the instructor.

 Review/Approval Date - 12/04; Revised 6/09; Revised 4/2012; New Core 8/2015